 There's an easy way to create actionable content while simultaneously making it interesting: ramp up your storytelling.
 Every business has a story.
 What's yours?
 How does your company's narrative solve a problem for your readers?
 Find a way to tell that story.

-Again, don't focus on selling your produce or service.
+Again, don't focus on selling your product or service.
 Simply demonstrate how your company - and the information you're sharing - can help your target audience.

 Humans connect to stories.
 We relate to them, react to them, and become emotionally invested, especially if it's relevant to our own circumstances.
 Even though B2B content marketing is business-focused and not consumer-focused, at the end of the day, you're still talking to real people.